modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 \tldr{Use BenchmarkTools.jl's `@benchmark` with a setup phase to get the best overview of performance or `@btime` as a drop in for `@time`.}

 The simplest way to measure how fast a piece of code runs is to use the `@time` macro, which returns the result of the code and prints time, allocation, and compilation information.
-Because of how Julia's JIT compiler works, you should first run a function and then time it:
+Because code needs to be compiled before it can be run, you should first run a function without timing it so it can be compiled, and _then_ time it:

 ```>time-example
 sum_abs(vec) = sum(abs, vec)
 v = rand(100)
-@time sum_abs(v)
+@time sum(abs,v)
-@time sum_abs(v)
+@time sum(abs,v)
 ```

 Above, we can see that the first invocation of `@time` was dominated by the compilation time of `sum_abs`, while the second only involved a single allocation of 16 bytes.